victornas91/victornas91/README.md

 <img alt="Elf" width="200px" src=img/elftale1.gif/>

 ---
-15+ years working with IT, mainly support, infrastructure and tutoring English as a second language for brazilians.
-Now also 5+ years as a Software / Cloud Engineer.
+15+ years working with IT, mainly support, infrastructure and as a ESL for brazilians.
+Now also 5+ years as a Software Enginner (IoT, Games, Appsec, Web, Mobile), Cloud Engineer (Azure) and Machine Learning Enginner (Deep Learning, Machine Vision and Embedded AI).

-When I'm not trying to build the next Skynet or AI robot companion, I'm tinkering with embedded systems for eletromechanical devices / telecom; Doing physics experiments (mainly electromagnetism, optics); Infosec research (reverse engineering of mobile apps and android pentesting) or Game Development for mobile and VR.
+When I'm not trying to build the next Skynet or AI robot companion, I'm tinkering with:

+• Embedded Systems for eletromechanical devices / telecom
+• Physics experiments (mainly electromagnetism, optics)
+• Infosec research (reverse engineering of mobile apps and android pentesting)

 I also like to learn new languages (now I'm a beginner at French, Spanish and Italian).